IAN SUNDERLAND 1958-

 I then lived my life in two arenas it seemed.
 On the one hand, I was pursuing a church life, getting confirmed and learning what it was to be a servant of the Lord, and on the other getting to know Ian and his wife and learning how to offer help without being intrusive.
 But also how to be involved without letting the hospital now which was a little difficult as Ian kept calling on me at work when anything trouble him or he just needed to talk.

 The relationship was a difficult and turbulent one as Ian valiantly worked his way through all the emotional rapids of coming to terms with his approaching death.
-Although I became the repository for all his anger and rage, with the help of God and good Christian friends who were in on it, I stayed the course.
+Although I became the repository for all his anger, rage and fear, with the help of God and good Christian friends who were in on it, I stayed the course.
 Towards the end, things calmed so that we were finally able to share a more affectionate time.

 THE BEGINNING OF THE END